sergesyrota/hvac-zoning/server2/README.md

 ## Configuration

 JSON file is used for configuration.
 Each zone should have a unique ID, one thermostat of supported type, and any number of supported vents (including 0).
+Zones should be put into "zones" object.
+General parameters should be put into "parameters".

+Supported parameters:

+ * minAirflow: minimum airflow units the system should have open at any given time.
+Arbitrary unit of measure, just has to be consistent with airflow parameter for each zone.
+When desired vent state leads to lower than minAirflow, we first try to open up non-master zones, then master zone to reach desired minAirflow parameter.

 Sample configuration for 1 zone: